Disentangled Inference for GANs with Latently Invertible Autoencoder: Two-Stage Training

 \section{Two-Stage Training}

-We propose a scheme of two-stage training, which decomposes the framework into two parts that can be well trained end-to-end respectively, as shown in Figure~\ref{fig:LIA-net}(b) and (c).
-First, the decoder of LIA is trained as a GAN model with invertible network.
-Second, the invertible network that connects feature space and latent space is detached from the architecture, reducing the framework to a standard autoencoder \textit{without} variational inference.
-Thus this two-stage design prevents the entanglement issue.
+We propose a two-stage training scheme, which decomposes the framework into two parts that can be well trained end-to-end respectively, as shown in Figure~\ref{fig:LIA-net}(b) and (c).
+First, the decoder of LIA is trained as a GAN model with the invertible network.
+Second, the invertible network that connects the feature space and the latent space is detached from the architecture, reducing the framework to a standard autoencoder \textit{without} variational inference.
+Thus this two-stage scheme makes the reconstruction happen in the disentangled latent space while avoiding the issue commonly encountered in VAE~\citep{Lucas2019Collapse}.